 In Egypt, the peacock was considered a sacred bird because it destroyed poisonous snakes.
 Its plumage gives it the appearance of a being with multiple eyes.
 The appearance of the peacock reminds us that we must not take appearances for reality.

 Our gaze must turn to the essential and everything that disappears from our life has probably become harmful in some respects.
-The peacock is the bird that most resembles the phoenix of the past, a legendary bird, a symbol of resurrection.
+The peacock is the bird that resembles the past’s phoenix, a legendary bird, a symbol of resurrection.

 In esoteric traditions, the peacock is a symbol of wholeness, because it combines all the colors on the range of its spread tail.
 It indicates the identity of the nature of all manifestations and their fragility because they appear and disappear with the same rapidity with which the peacock takes sides and folds up.
 Its colorful feathers are said to be connected to the natural cycles of life and death.

-When the peacock appears, we can expect to know the cycle of birth, death, and resurrection.
+When the peacock appears, we can expect to know the birth, death, and resurrection cycle.
 If we do not accept the idea that birth is followed by death and that rebirth follows death, we are probably experiencing great dissatisfaction and perhaps even periods of depression.

 When the peacock manifests, it is to give us the certainty that all that is lost will be replaced by something new and more beneficial to us.
 Whatever happens in our life, the peacock indicates resurrection and rebirth to us.
 This bird reminds us that we must open our spiritual eyes and look sincerely with a new vision.
 Only then will we be able to see beyond the ordinary limits of the senses.